julianchurchill/text-adventure-editor/README.md

 ====

 - [FEATURE] Import button to load a model in a text file
-  - Enforce snap to grid on mouse press, avoid overlaying locations
   - Assign a suitable x,y to each location - lay out in a simple grid to start off with
   - Actually replace the locations atom content in main.cljs
 - [FEATURE] Items have 'add item action' button